How to Elope in Banff

 I am very excited about this new government update (2020) since many couples were eager for this.
-You can now have a family member or friend to marry you, which can make things easier, especially during Covid-19 with the guests’ limits.
+You can now have a family member or friend officiate your wedding, which can make things easier, especially during Covid-19 with the guests’ limits.
 It can be also great if you want to elope in Banff National Park during a multiday camping trip.

-Your friend/family member should be at least 18 years old and a permanent resident or citizen of Canada when applying for a temporary marriage commissioner license.
-The license is free and only lasts a day.
+Your friend/family member should be at least 18 years old and a permanent resident or Canadian citizen when applying for a temporary marriage commissioner license.
+The license is free and valid for one day.
 It can be only used to officiate a civil (non-religious) ceremony.
-An application can take up to two weeks to process, so only make sure they’re applying ahead of time.
+The application can take up to two weeks to process.

 Do I Need a Permit to Elope in Banff?

 If you book an outdoor or indoor venue for the ceremony itself, then you don’t need a permit.
 If you want to elope in Banff or any National Park and pick a spot by the lake, on the mountain, or in front of the waterfall, then yes, you will need to apply for a permit.
 You can have your ceremony literally anywhere as long as there are less than 20 people in your group (including the vendors).
 If there are 20+ people, then you have to book a venue for your ceremony.
 You don’t need a permit if you’re only taking portraits.